networkx/networkx/doc/reference/readwrite/matrix_market.rst

 Matrix Market Graph Format
 **************************

-The `Matrix Market`_ exchange format is a ASCII-encoded text-based file format described by Nist.
+The `Matrix Market`_ exchange format is a text-based file format described by NIST.
 Matrix Market supports both a **coordinate format** for sparse matrices and an **array format** for dense matrices.
 The :mod:`scipy.io` module provides the `scipy.io.mmread` and `scipy.io.mmwrite`